 Children may need some special help after a stressful or traumatic event or during life changes.
 Yet most young children are not able to express their feelings and emotional needs with words.
+In play therapy, the play room is filled with toys designed to stimulate the imaginative world of the child.
+By communicating through the world of play, the child can express concerns, receive support, and work through changes and stressful experiences.

 Just as they learn through play, children express their emotional world, grow, and heal through play.
 Play is the expressive world of the child.